-Today, this most literary of Paris arrondissements is also one of the best shopping destinations in the city.
-If you stay in St-Germain everything is at your doorstep — cafes, brasseries, bars, and restaurants flourish, including the famous Cafe de Flore, Les Deux Magots, and Brasserie Lipp.
-You also find art galleries, antique stores, theatres and cinemas, street markets, Jardin du Luxembourg, clothing retailers, and Le Bon Marche.
+Once the most literary of Paris arrondissements St-Germain/6th Arrondissement is now one of the best shopping areas in the city.
+If you stay in Saint-Germain everything is at your doorstep — cafes, brasseries, bars, and restaurants flourish, including the famous Cafe de Flore, Les Deux Magots, and Brasserie Lipp.
+You also find art galleries, antique stores, theaters and cinemas, street markets, Jardin du Luxembourg, clothing retailers, and the upscale department store, Le Bon Marché.

 At this dedicated museum you can explore the great French painter's life, his artwork, and his studio.
 On display are many of Delacroix's early works including small oil paintings, pastels, and sketches.

 Hark back to French philosophical history by taking breakfast at this famous literary cafe.
-Sure, it may cost a little more than other Parisian cafes (and it may be just a week touristy), but the air of history is palpable and worth the extra euros.
+Sure, it may cost a little more than other Parisian cafes (and it may be just a wee bit touristy), but the air of heavy thinking is palpable and worth the extra euros.
 In case you're wondering, the name Les Deux Magots has nothing to do with maggots.
+(Luckily.)
 It refers to two Chinese wisemen (derived from "magi") and was the name of the gift shop that previously occupied the building.
-The cafe was first established in 1812 at Rue de Buci and moved to their current address in 1873, in the period when the grand Paris boulevards were being created.
+The cafe was first established in 1812 at Rue de Buci and moved to the current address in 1873, in the period when the grand Paris boulevards were being created.